-Helmut Hasse and his school of function field arithmetic developed an increasing demand for ideas from algebraic geometry after Max Deuring had the idea, in the spring of 1936, to use the theory of correspondences in order to generalize Hasse's proof of the analog of the Riemann hypothesis for (function fields of) curves over finite fields from genus one to higher genera.
-Hasse organized a little conference on algebraic geometry in Göttingen on 6-8 January, 1937, with expository talks by Jung, van der Waerden, Geppert, and Deuring.
-The politically prestigious bicentennial celebration of Göttingen University in June of 1937 next provided the opportunity for Hasse and Severi to meet, and the mathematical and personal contact between them grew more intense from then on.
+4.2 Helmut Hasse and his school of function field arithmetic developed an increasing demand for ideas from Algebraic Geometry after Max Deuring had had the idea, in the Spring of 1936, to use the theory of correspondences in order to generalize Hasse's proof of the analogue of the Riemann hypothesis for (function fields of) curves over finite fields from genus one to higher genus.
+Hasse organized a little conference on Algebraic Geometry in Göttingen on 6-8 January 1937, with expositional talks by Jung, Van der Waerden, Geppert, and Deuring.
+Then the politically prestigious bicentennial celebration of Göttingen University in June 1937 provided the opportunity for Hasse and Severi to meet, and the mathematical and personal contact between them grew more intense from then on.